samlam/helloPhaser/README.md

-===FlappyBird tutorial on Phaser.io + pixi.js
+###FlappyBird tutorial on Phaser.io + pixi.js

-Simple tutorial app using yo generator, bower, and node.js
+Simple tutorial app using yo generator (or yeoman), bower, and node.js

 run the following commands: